 It can be exciting to see a small idea blossom into a business of its own.

-But just because you’re taking on the world as a solo business owner, this doesn’t mean you should truly do it without any help.
+But just because you’re taking on the world as a solopreneur, this doesn’t mean you should truly do it without any help.
 Even a homemade tortilla company can get better results when they add best business practices to a quality product.

-As you incorporate these helpful resources into your work, you’ll be able to save time, earn more money and find new ways to reach your customers.
+As you incorporate these helpful resources into your work as a solopreneur, you’ll be able to save time, earn more money and find new ways to reach your customers.
 Ultimately, using these invaluable tools will leave you better equipped to face whatever challenges might come your way as you start and grow your small business.